lich4/ChargeLimiter/Readme.md

 * CL is not compatible with "Optimized Battery Charging" of Settings.app. sCL will disable it automatically(won't shown in Settings.app).
 Please re-enable in Settings.app after disabling CL if necessary.
 It's not recommend to use CL on newest iDevice,  "Optimized Battery Charging" is already perfect from iPhone15.

 ## Instruction

+### Terms

+* ChargeInhibit: Prohibit the current from flowing into battery.
+In this mode the battery will neither charge nor discharge, and the power source will power the hardware of iDevice directly.
+This mode should be should be preferred.
+* DisableInflow: Prohibit the current from flowing into iDevice.
+In this mode the battery will discharge, and power the hardware of iDevice.
+This mode should be used only when ChargeInhibit is unsupported by the battery.
+* LimitInflow: Limit the current and prevent iDevice from getting overheat.
+This mode should be used only when the battery clouldn't take control of the current.

 ### "Enable" button